Deformations of algebras in noncommutative geometry: Hochschild cohomology and infinitesimal deformations

 Looking at the new equation in second degree, this can be written as

-The LHS is $d \gamma_2$, so the condition for $\gamma_2$ to exist is exactly that the RHS is a Hochschild coboundary.
-Moreover, one can easily check that the RHS is a Hochschild two-cocycle (we will give a more conceptual explanation when we discuss the Gerstenhaber bracket).
-So the element on the RHS defines a class of $\HH^3(A)$ which is the \emph{obstruction} to extending $A_\varepsilon$ to a second-order deformation: \begin{corollary} $HH^3(A)$ is the space of \emph{obstructions} to extending first-order deformations to second-order deformations.
-If $HH^3(A) = 0$, then all first-order deformations extend to second-order deformations. \end{corollary} \begin{exercise} Show, in fact, that the obstruction to extending an $n$-th order deformation $\sum_{i=1}^n \varepsilon^i \gamma_i$ (where here we have set $\varepsilon^{n+1}=0$ to a $(n+1)$-st order deformation $\sum_{i=1}^n \varepsilon^i \gamma_i$ (now setting $\varepsilon^{n+2}=0$, i.e., the existence of a $\gamma_{n+1}$ so that this defines an associative multiplication on $A \otimes \bk[\varepsilon] / (\varepsilon^{n+2})$, is also a class in $HH^3(A)$.
+The LHS is $d \gamma_2(a \otimes b \otimes c)$, so the condition for $\gamma_2$ to exist is exactly that the RHS is a Hochschild coboundary.
+Moreover, one can check that the RHS is always a Hochschild three-cocycle (we will give a more conceptual explanation when we discuss the Gerstenhaber bracket).
+So the element on the RHS defines a class of $\HH^3(A)$ which is the \emph{obstruction} to extending the above infinitesimal deformation to a second-order deformation: \begin{corollary} $\HH^3(A)$ is the space of \emph{obstructions} to extending first-order deformations to second-order deformations.
+If $\HH^3(A) = 0$, then all first-order deformations extend to second-order deformations. \end{corollary} We next consider general $n$-th order deformations.
+By definition, such a deformation is a deformation over $\bk[\varepsilon]/(\varepsilon^{n+1})$. \begin{exercise} (*) Show that the obstruction to extending an $n$-th order deformation $\sum_{i=1}^n \varepsilon^i \gamma_i$ (where here $\varepsilon^{n+1}=0$) to an $(n+1)$-st order deformation $\sum_{i=1}^{n+1} \varepsilon^i \gamma_i$ (now setting $\varepsilon^{n+2}=0$), i.e., the existence of a $\gamma_{n+1}$ so that this defines an associative multiplication on $A \otimes \bk[\varepsilon] / (\varepsilon^{n+2})$, is also a class in $\HH^3(A)$.